deepakchandra30/Synthetic_Data-Tabular_Data/README.md

 ## Overview
 ------------

 This project aims to generate synthetic data for the Bovine Tuberculosis open dataset.
-It is obtained from Data.gov.ie
+It is obtained from Data.Gov.ie https://data.gov.ie/dataset/daa01-bovine-tuberculosis

 ## Getting Started
 -------------------